Skip to content

 By default the MSP method will be used.
 MSP stands for “Multiple Sparse Priors” (Friston et al. 2008a), and has been shown to be superior to standard minimum norm (the alternative IID option) or a maximal smoothness solution (like LORETA; the COH option) - see Henson et al (2009a).
 Note that by default, MSP uses a “Greedy Search” (GS) (Friston et al, 2008b), though the standard ReML (as used in Henson et al, 2007) can also be selected via the batch tool (this uses Automatic Relevance Determination - ARD).

-Press “save” to save the results.
+Press save to save the results.
 You can now explore the results via the 3D reconstruction window.
-If you type 180 into the box in the bottom right (corresponding to the time in ms) and press “mip”, you should see an output similar to Figure 1.9.
+If you type 180 into the box in the bottom right (corresponding to the time in ms) and press mip, you should see an output similar to Figure 9.
 This fit explains approx 96% of the data.

 In this final section we will concentrate on how to prepare source data for subsequent statistical analysis (eg with data from a group of subjects).

-Then press “Image” and SPM will write 3D NIfTI images corresponding to the above contrast for each condition:
+Then press Image, select image as the output format and SPM will write 3D NIfTI images corresponding to the above contrast for each condition:

 3D reconstruction saved as a smoothed NIfTI image of the differential evoked response for faces vs scrambled faces around the N170.